-At the conclusion of the course, it is my hope that students will be able to:
+At the conclusion of the course, the successful students should be able to:

-- 1. have a basic understanding of sociology as an academic discipline; - 2. understand the basic premises of the major sociological perspectives/theories; - 3. apply sociological perspectives/theories to understand various social behavior; - 4. to have an understanding of the basic social research methods and principles; - 5. question the obvious: - 6. distinguish between factual statements and value judgment; - 7. critically evaluate the various perspectives in terms of their strengths and weakness; - 8. utilize objective criteria for evaluating sociological knowledge; - 9. ascertain cause and effect as well as correlation; - 10. formulate logical conclusions; - 11. apply knowledge to real life situations.
+- 1. have a basic understanding of sociology as an academic discipline; - 2. understand the basic premises of the major sociological perspectives/theories; - 3. apply sociological perspectives/theories to understand various social behavior; - 4. to have an understanding of the basic social research methods and principles; - 5. question the obvious; - 6. distinguish between factual statements and value judgment; - 7. put aside personal ethnocentric attitudes, becoming cultural relativistic; - 8. critically evaluate the various perspectives in terms of their strengths and weakness; - 9. utilize objective criteria for evaluating sociological knowledge; - 10. ascertain cause and effect as well as correlation; - 11. formulate logical conclusions: - 12. apply knowledge to real life situations.